FEATURES

 sudo apt install carta

-To start CARTA, please refer to the user manual How to Run CARTA.
+To start CARTA, please refer to the user manual: How to Run CARTA.

 sudo apt-get update